Victoria Affair

-The Victoria Affair (code name Operation Iron Law) was a military operation conducted by the Israel Defense Forces (IDF) in March 2011 in which the Israeli Navy intercepted the vessel Victoria in the international waters of the Mediterranean Sea, and discovered concealed weapons which, according to the IDF, were destined for Palestinian militant organizations in the Gaza Strip.
+The Victoria Affair (code name Operation Iron Law) was a military operation conducted by the Israel Defense Forces (IDF) in March 2011 in which the Israeli Navy intercepted the Liberian-flagged container vessel Victoria in the international waters of the Mediterranean Sea, and discovered concealed weapons which, according to the IDF, were destined for Palestinian militant organizations in the Gaza Strip.
 The vessel was found to be carrying approximately 50 tons of weapons, including C-704 anti-ship missiles, rocket launchers, radar systems, mortar shells and rifle ammunition.

 Background

 Israel maintains a naval blockade of the Gaza Strip to prevent the smuggling of arms into the hands of militant organizations based there.
 In 2003, Israeli commandos intercepted in the Red Sea, and seized 50 tons of missiles, mortars, rifles and ammunition which it said were destined for Gaza.
 In 2009, the Israeli Navy intercepted the Iranian vessel off the coast of Cyprus, carrying hundreds of tons of weapons.
 Iran is Hamas's main arms provider, smuggling weapons overland through Sudan and Sinai in addition to using the sea route.